-Violence included widespread attacks against civilians, population expulsions, systematic rape, and the use of concentration camps.
+The abuses included widespread attacks against civilians, population expulsions, systematic rape, and the use of concentration camps.
 Between 1991 and 2000, more than 140,000 people were killed, and almost four million others were displaced.

+Accountability for these mass atrocities continues to be sought, through international, national and regional mechanisms.
 In 1993, the UN Security Council established the International Criminal Tribunal for the former Yugoslavia (ICTY), an ad hoc tribunal mandated to prosecute war crimes committed in the region since 1991.
-The tribunal has indicted 161 persons and has finished proceedings against 125 defendants.
+The tribunal has indicted 161 persons and has finished proceedings against over 100 defendants.

-Various other transitional justice mechanisms have been deployed in the region.
+Various other steps to recognize the dignity of victims and restore the rule of law have been deployed in the region.
 Memorials throughout the region—such as the Potočari memorial in Srebrenica—pay tribute to some victims of the violence.
 Some reparations programs have been created, although these have been criticized for favoring former combatants and victims of dominant ethnic groups.